MartinGildea/16bit_Disassembler/README.md

 # 16 Bit Computer Emulator

-The 16 Bit Computer Emulator was the third programming assignment for the class CS210 - Computer Systems and Architecture.
+The 16 Bit Disassembler was  was the third programming assignment for the class CS210 - Computer Systems and Architecture.
 The aim of the exercise was to implement & test a disassembler in C.

 I recieved full marks for the exercise.